kvamsi7/kvamsi7.github.io/README.md

 - Built predictive models for **ticket management and automated routing**, developing and presenting the POC.
 - Worked on **NLP tasks**, including **Named Entity Recognition (NER)** and **topic modeling**.
 - Implemented data visualization solutions using Matplotlib, Seaborn, and Plotly.<br>
-- Automated report generation scripts to identify and list backlogs or urgent tickets, improving process efficiency.
+- Automated report generation scripts to identify and list backlogs or prioriy tickets, improving process efficiency.

 ---